ikc20/weather-app/README.md

 ## API Key

-To use this app, you'll need to obtain an API key from [Weather API Provider].
+To use this app, you'll need to obtain an API key from OpenWeatherMap website.
 Once you have the key, create a `.env` file in the project root and add the following:

 plaintext
 REACT_APP_WEATHER_API_KEY=496271fc50e7eaab31acdddc98d92145